electroglodyte/storyverse-client/IMPLEMENTATION_NOTES.md

 - The Usage tab in the sample detail page is a placeholder for now
 - Analysis counts in the homepage stats are not implemented yet
 - Profile management pages still need to be created
+- Style analysis and Claude assistant pages need to be implemented next